-The Bank currently has outstanding US\$500 million 4.800% Additional Tier 1 Capital Notes (NVCC) ("Subordinated Capital Notes") which are classified as equity and form part of our additional tier 1 non-viability contingent capital.
+The Bank currently has outstanding US\$500 million 4.800% Fixed Rate Resetting Non-Cumulative Subordinated Additional Tier 1 Capital Notes (Non-Viability Contingent Capital (NVCC)) ("Subordinated Capital Notes") which are classified as equity and form part of the Bank's additional tier 1 non-viability contingent capital.
 The Subordinated Capital Notes are compound financial instruments that have both equity and liability features.
-For more details, see "Other Equity Instruments" in Note 16 of the 2019 Financial Statements.
+For more details, see "Other Equity Instruments" in Note 16 of the 2021 Financial Statements.

-The Subordinated Capital Notes are direct unsecured obligations of the Bank and, in the event of the Bank's insolvency or winding-up, will rank subordinate to all of the Bank's subordinated indebtedness and in right of payment equally with and not prior to indebtedness that ranks equally in right of payment with, or is subordinated to, the Subordinated Capital Notes (other than indebtedness which by its terms ranks subordinate to the Subordinated Capital Notes).
+The Subordinated Capital Notes are direct unsecured obligations of the Bank and, in the event of the Bank's insolvency or winding-up, will rank subordinate to all of the Bank's subordinated indebtedness and in right of payment equally with and not prior to indebtedness that ranks equally in right of payment with, or is subordinated to, the Subordinated Capital Notes (other than indebtedness which by its terms ranks subordinate to the Subordinated Capital Notes, including but not limited to the Limited Recourse Capital Notes).
 The Subordinated Capital Notes will constitute subordinated indebtedness for the purposes of the Bank Act.
 In the event of the Bank's insolvency or winding-up, the Subordinated Capital Notes will rank ahead of the Bank's common shares and Preferred Shares.